.Net Interview Questions And Answers for freshers.

 E.g. int y = (int)obj;

-What is a COM Callable Wrapper (CCW)?
+What do you mean by COM Callable Wrapper (CCW)?

-What is a Runtime Callable Wrapper (RCW)?
+What do you mean by Runtime Callable Wrapper (RCW)?

-What is garbage collection?
+Explain in short what is garbage collection?

 Answer : Garbage collection is the process of managing the memory, the allocation and release of memory in your applications.
 Allocation is required for the program to occupy space in memory and de-allocation releases the memory after the execution of the program.

 Answer : Globalization is the process of customizing/modifying applications so that it support multiple cultures and regions.
 For instance, an application that is to be rolled in 20 different countries.